A Study to Evaluate the Safety and Performance of LuX-Valve Plus System for Tricuspid Replacement

 2. Severe or greater TR (≥3+) assessed on transthoracic echocardiography by Echo Core Lab (ECL) using a 5-grade classification

-3. New York Heart Association (NYHA) Class III or IV
+3. New York Heart Association (NYHA) Class II-IV

 4. In the judgment of the Site Heart Team, the subject has been adequately treated per applicable standards, including optimal medical therapy with diuretics

-5. The Site Heart Team determined that the subject is appropriate for transcatheter tricuspid valve replacement, and the subject is at high risk for tricuspid valve surgery
+5. The Site Heart Team concur the benefit-risk analysis supports transcatheter tricuspid valve replacement per current guidelines for the management of valvular heart disease, and the subject is at high risk for tricuspid valve surgery.

 Exclusion Criteria: